- Iodine (I),

 Clinical Aspects of Thyroid Dysfunction

 Thyroid hormones are primarily involved in directing the metabolic activity of cells, and a properly regulated thyroid is therefore essential to a wide array of biochemical processes in the body.
-Functional hypo- and hyperthyroidism can also result in symptoms even when hormone levels appear to be normal21.
+Functional hypo- and hyperthyroidism can also result in symptoms even when hormone levels appear to be normal.
 Thyroid function can be affected by interactions between thyroid hormones and other hormone systems, particularly estrogens and cortisol, by some nutritional deficiencies, particularly iodine and selenium, and by environmental exposure to bromine, arsenic, selenium,

 and mercury.
-Management of thyroid dysfunction requires an understanding of these interactions and careful monitoring of treatment with thyroid hormone testing22.
-The presence of thyroid peroxidase (TPO) antibodies has been found to help diagnose thyroid disease in patients with abnormal TSH and/or thyroid symptoms with normal thyroid hormone levels23-25, and is used to indicate the presence of autoimmune thyroiditis.
+Management of thyroid dysfunction requires an understanding of these interactions and careful monitoring of treatment with thyroid hormone testing.
+The presence of thyroid peroxidase (TPO) antibodies has been found to help diagnose thyroid disease in patients with abnormal TSH and/or thyroid symptoms with normal thyroid hormone levels, and is used to indicate the presence of autoimmune thyroiditis.
 Hashimoto’s disease is the most common cause of overt hypothyroidism and 95% of patients are positive for TPO antibodies.
 Thyroid dysfunction, including thyroid autoimmunity, is also strongly linked with infertility.